 The Group assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Group that may be indicative of impairment triggers.
 Recoverable amounts of relevant assets are reassessed using value-in-use calculations which incorporate various key assumptions.
 Refer to Note 12(b) for further details regarding management's impairment assessment.
-The provision for impairment of brands was assessed to be \$500,000 as at 30 June 2020.
+The provision for impairment of brands was assessed to be \$500,000 in prior year.